-In the first three years of its existence, PAH covered nearly 300 episodes and twelve movies in 160 podcasts, as well as releasing a number of “supplemental” episodes featuring extended discussions on various Trek-related topics.
-In late 2012 and again in late 2013, PAH orchestrated a handful of “crossover” episodes with its sister show, Drunken Time Travel, a Doctor Who podcast hosted by Gav Brown and Gav Drury.
+In the first four years of its existence, PAH has covered over 400 episodes and twelve movies in 200 podcasts.
+In mid-2014, they officially passed the halfway point of all Star Trek.
+They have also released a number of “supplemental” episodes featuring extended discussions on various Trek-related topics.
+Since 2012, PAH has orchestrated annual “crossover” episodes with its sister show, Drunken Time Travel, a Doctor Who podcast hosted by Gav Brown and Gav Drury.

 In 2013, the hosts of the Post Atomic Horror were granted a panel at the Emerald City Comicon.
 The panel was well-attended, and AAlgar and Matt hope to stage similar events in the future.

 As of early 2014, two episode guides — one covering the entirety of TOS and one covering the entirety of TNG — have been published by AAlgar and Matt.
-These guides contain entirely original material not featured on the podcast.
-This content has also been adapted to an iOS app by Mark Boszko.
+These guides contain entirely original material not featured on the podcast and are available in both print and electronic forms.

 About the Hosts

 Ron “AAlgar” Watt and Matt Rowbotham have been working as a writing/performing duo since 2006.
 They began working together on a weekly webcomic, which ran for three years.
-In 2009, they launched the Sarcastic Voyage podcast, a comedy variety show featuring sketches, extended host segments and other original material.
-SV has surpassed the 150 episode landmark and is expected to continue for a considerable length of time.
+In 2009, they launched the Sarcastic Voyage podcast, a showcase of comedy sketches, serials and the occasional long-form radio play.
 In 2010, they began the Post Atomic Horror podcast.